 Next to all the fun things to do in Perth solo, there are many exciting places to visit around Perth.
 Unique landmarks, rock formations, native wildlife and birdlife, living fossils, quirky places, and food and wine regions make it an ideal day trip.
-Furthermore, Perth’s gorgeous Mediterranean-like climate and the two oceans have shaped the 50km of coastline that stretches from Northern suburbs to Fremantle and further south to Busselton, Margaret River and Augusta, making Perth a hub for great self-drive trips.
+Furthermore, Perth’s gorgeous Mediterranean-like climate and the two oceans have shaped the 50km coastline that stretches from the Northern suburbs to Fremantle and further south to Busselton, Margaret River, and Augusta Perth, a hub for great self-drive trips.
 Here are my picks for the best day trips from Perth by car.

 The Yanchep National Park

-If you like nature and want to see Kangaroos and Koalas in the wild, the Yanchen National Park is a must for spotting native Australian animals.
-For active travellers is a great idea for walking in the deep forests.
-Also, you can extend your day road trip to Lancelin to enjoy a superb view of the ocean from the summit of white dunes and maybe rent a sandboard if you feel adventurous.
-A worthwhile day trip from Perth that you can combine with the Pinnacles.
+If you like nature and want to see Kangaroos and Koalas in the wild, the Yanchen National Park must spot native Australian animals.
+For active travellers, walking in the deep forests is a great idea.
+Also, you can extend your day road trip to Lancelin to enjoy a superb ocean view from the summit of white dunes and rent a sandboard if you feel adventurous.
+A worthwhile place outside of Perth that you can combine with the Pinnacles trip.

 Hillary Harbour and the Northern Beaches

-If you plan to tour Perth’s surrounds, finding the best East Perth accommodation is important, maybe overlooking the Swan River, so that you can easily plan your activities and day trips from a great central spot.
+If you plan to tour Perth’s surroundings, finding the best accommodation is essential, maybe overlooking the Swan River, so that you can easily plan your activities and day trips from a great central spot.

-No matter when you will visit Perth Western Australia, there is no shortage of things to do.
-These are all great places to visit in and around Perth on easy day trips that are good to take throughout the year.
+No matter when you visit Perth, Western Australia, there is no shortage of things to do.
+These are all great places to visit on easy and fun day trips from Perth city.

 More articles you may want to check out: